andrewbutterfield/PromelaTestbuilder/README.md

 The top-level program is `testbuilder.py`.

-It relies on a configuration file `testbuilder.yml` that defines various key names/paths related to your software installation.
-A template file `testbuilder-template.yml` is provided.
-This should be edited to reflect your setup, and then saved as `testbuilder.yml`.
+It relies on a few configuration files (`testbuilder.yml`,`refine_config.yml`) that define various aspects of your software installation.
+Template files for these are supplied in `templates/`.
+These should be edited to reflect your setup, renamed to remove the `-template`, and then saved at the top-level of this repository.

+Configuration file `testbuilder.yml` defines various key names/paths related to your target software installation.

-Another configuration file `refine-config.yml` defines file names for files used during the test-generation process.
-A template file `refine-config-template.yml` is provided.
-This should be edited to reflect your setup, and then saved as `refine-config.yml`.
+Configuration file `refine-config.yml` defines file names conventions for files used during the test-generation process.

 To simplify matters, it helps to create a short alias for the full pathname to `testbuilder.py`.
 This should be defined in `.bashrc` or similar.